joaomelo/readme/README.md

 auto generate README.md from package.json with support for mustache templates

-install with `npm i -D @joaomelo/readme`. then use `npx @joaomelo/readme` to create the readme file or call directly from a script like `"readme": readme`.
+install with `npm i -D @joaomelo/readme`. then use `npx @joaomelo/readme` to create the readme file or call directly from a script like in `"docs": readme`.

 you can create a `README.mustache` file beside your package.json for a personalized output.